 Non-banks grab market share

 A rising number of non-banks/NBFCs that offer online mortgage are grabbing market share in several countries.
-In the US, six of the top 10 largest lenders in 2016 were non-banks, according to Mortgage Daily.
+In the US, some of the largest lenders are non-banks, such as Quicken Loans, Freedom Mortgage and Loan Depot.
 Since the Great Recession, banks in the US have been subject to strict regulation and face several limitations in mortgage lending that non-banks have been immune to.
-In addition, non-bank mortgage providers specialize in loans, which has helped them provide more customized products and services compared to banks.
+In addition, non-bank mortgage providers specialize in loans, helping them provide more personalized and customer-friendly services than banks.

 Increasing regulation of digital compliance